maris205/dnagpt/README.md

 Key features of our dangpt models:

-1. BPE tokenization instead of k-mers (DNABERT, DNABERT2 also use BPE)
+1. BPE tokenization instead of k-mers/DNABERT (DNABERT2 also use BPE)
-2. GPT model, but not bert(DNABERT, GENA_LM)
+2. GPT model, but not bert (DNABERT, GENA_LM)
 3. pre-training on the latest T2T human genome assembly